Who I Am

 Support This Work

 This site costs time, money, and energy.
-The articles, studies, and resources here are written for youth, pastors, churches, and skeptics alike — and while the work is not strictly scholarly, it takes scholarship seriously and tries to engage it honestly.
+The studies, resources, and marginalia here are written for youth, pastors, churches, and skeptics alike — and while the work is not strictly scholarly, it takes scholarship seriously and tries to engage it honestly.
 If you have found something here useful, a donation helps keep it going.

 Donations go toward infrastructure costs, research access, and the subscriptions that allow me to study and publish biblical content.
 All content on this site is free and will remain so.